-- \checkmark Fever, chills
+- \checkmark Fever. chills

 - ✓ Diarrhea

+- \checkmark Discharge from eyes \checkmark Sore throat

 - ✓ Skin rash, spots, etc.

-✓ Flu like symptoms

 ✓ Nausea or vomiting

+- \checkmark Nausea or vomiting

+- ✓ Flu like symptoms

-✓ Cough with fever
+- \checkmark Cough with fever

-- \checkmark Discharge from eyes \checkmark Sore throat

 When a child is too ill to remain in class, we will contact you using the emergency contact information we have on record.
 Please make prompt arrangements to pick up sick or injured children.
 To aid in this process please make sure emergency information is kept up-to-date with the front office and registrar's office.